Determining which ESG metrics an organization should track is one of the most important issues facing practitioners today.

 This brings us to the doorstep of why materiality matters.

-A Critical Link for Sustainability Strategy
+A Critical Link for ESG Strategy

 The issue of materiality is central to determining which sustainability metrics are prioritized.